VictoriousMango/Question-Answering-System-for-PDF-using-PALM-Model/README.md

 - LangChain: For text processing and analysis.
 - PyMuPDF: For loading and parsing PDF documents.
 - text-bison-001: For text generation and question answering.

+- The path to the pdf file gets saved in an uploads folder once the pdf is uploaded.